gregpalmr/alluxio-trino-minio/README.md

 # alluxio-trino-minio

-### Run Alluxio with Trino and Minio as the S3 object store
+### Employ the Alluxio Transparent URI capability with Trino, Hive Metastore and Spark and with Minio as the S3 object store

 ---

+This git repo provides a complete environment for demonstrating how to configure Alluxio's Transparent URI capability for use with Trino as a query engine and Hive as the metastore, as well as with Spark and SparkSQL.

 This docker compose package was based on the docker compose setup described here:

      https://github.com/bitsondatadev/trino-getting-started/tree/main/hive/trino-minio

-This modified compose package deploys Trino, Alluxio, Hive metastore and Minio.
+This modified compose package deploys Trino, Alluxio, Hive metastore, Spark and Minio.
 It configures a Trino Hive catalog to use the Alluxio Transparent URI feature.
 See:

      https://docs.alluxio.io/ee/user/stable/en/operation/Transparent-Uri.html